ZapySolo/python-inventory-management-mini-project/README.md

 mongoDB database is hoisted on mlab... no need to install mongoDB.
 <br>
 <br>
 zapy.py is the entry point of the application.
-So just cd into the root folder and type<br>
+So just cd into the root folder and run<br>
-`$python zapy.py` ...enjoy
+`$python zapy.py`
   <br>
 <br>
 P.S this application was created on mac and for display resoultion issues the layout gets a bit messed up on windows.